-Not Talking About Spirituality to Convert OthersOne of the things isn't part of spiritual self-care is the idea of converting others to make the workplace a more spiritual place.
-Don't bother people who aren't interested in spirituality, and don't impose your views on others who are interested in spirituality.
+Not Talking About Spirituality to Convert OthersOne of the things that isn't part of spiritual self-care is the idea of converting others to make the workplace a more spiritual place.
+Don't bother people who aren't interested in spirituality, and don't impose your views on others who are interested in spirituality but have different beliefs.
 This type of attitude is still part of that ego superiority game.
 The ego thinks that if everyone thinks like me, then we'll live in Utopia, and we'll all be saved.
 It's a very arrogant and narrow perspective, and trying to get everyone to think and act like you doesn't really nourish you or them.
 It is a game of push-pull, and no one really wins at that.

 The point of the spiritual path is to learn how to accept everyone exactly as they are, and that starts by accepting yourself exactly as you are.
 Job-hopping to find some perfect job will ultimately fail you because you can't run from your life lessons; they go right along with you.
 However, you can learn how to better engage those lessons to complete them.
 With more awareness as to what you are co-creating and a little breathing and meditation along the way, you can do a better job of caring for yourself and maintaining your inner balance while at work and continue to grow on your spiritual path while you do your job.

 Today's water photo comes from my friend and reader, Becky Stiller.
 Feel free to check out her beautiful work on this flickr link.